thejsway/thejsway/manuscript/intro01.md

 First option is the easiest and quickest; Second one is more powerful and will probably become necessary as you tackle bigger programming challenges in a not-so-distant future.
 Refer to the [appendix](#env-setup) for details on both.

-Whichever solution you may choose, be sure to test every code sample and search every exercise and project.
-Reading along is *not enough*: coding along is mandatory to get a real grasp of how things work and become a capable programmer.
+Whichever solution you may choose, be sure to test *every* code sample and search *every* exercise and project.
+Reading along is not enough: coding along is mandatory to get a real grasp of how things work and become a capable programmer.

 I wish you a great journey in the wonderful world of JavaScript!